CMPSC310-AlleghenyCollege-Fall2021/activity7/README.md

 ### Building

-First navigate to `docker` subdirectory.
-Then, run the build script that correspond to your OS.
+First, inside `activity7` directory, run the build script inside `docker` subdirectory, that correspond to your OS.
 For example, in Mac, you would run:

-`sh build_macOS.sh`
+`sh docker/build_macOS.sh`

 This creates a new container called `opencv`.